 No matter what job anyone has, the person has to know how to do that job.
 That is, after all, the reason the candidate was hired.
 Simple enough, right?
 Not really.
 The rapid growth and increasing diversity of data-related professions has transformed that into more than knowledge about a particular position.
 Over time, the focus has become knowledge about the profession as well as the skills required to perform the position.
 It is not enough to know the specific job.
 One must know about the profession and its direction, growth expectations, and developmental possibilities.

-The data community and related professions have gone from back office to center stage.
+The data management community and related professions have gone from back office to center stage.
 The opportunities for data professionals are increasingly diverse, spanning numerous disciplines and business sectors.
 Success is possible for those who differentiate themselves through demonstrated understanding of their profession as a whole, along with developing progressively more valuable skills and knowledge, all within the framework of enterprise data management.

 Many jobs and many fields are being replaced by robots and other forms of automation.
 Robots, robotic science, artificial intelligence have all moved from science fiction to science.
 Daily life offers the opportunity to interact with a machine instead of a human.
 ATMs instead of bank tellers.
 Siri / Ok Google / Alexa (voice controlled personal assistants).
 Self-checkout, or no check-out with Amazon Go, instead of cashiers.
 How rare is it to speak with a customer representative without first having a machine instruct to “press 1 to speak with a representative”?
 Digital arms races in the cyber world with AI-driven offenses and defenses and humans watching on the sidelines are not far off.
 Where have humans and their jobs gone?
 The tech sector has benefited from the change in employment, offering jobs in content management and programming.
 But not everyone wants a technology career and the world needs more than tech positions to exist and thrive.